Hong Kong Peak Tram

 Many of the city tours offered by operators make a stop here at Victoria Peak and include the ride on the Peak Tram.

-We like Viator's Hong Kong Island Half-Day Tour, which
+We like this Hong Kong Island Half-Day Tour, which

-at US$32 per person is great value and covers a lot of the highlights, it is a great introduction for first-timers.
+at US$35 (Kids $28) per person is great value and covers a lot of the highlights, not only in the central areas but in the southern outreaches of the Island, it is a great introduction for first-timers.

 Peak Tram Tickets